Industrial Waste Initiatives

 JSR has always been serious about environmental measures in the distribution and logistics workflow.
-Therefore, the company proclaims and promotes 3R to effectively utilize waste-free packaging materials and packaging containers.
+Therefore, we promote 3R, (Reduce, Reuse, Recycle) to effectively utilize waste-free packaging materials and packaging containers.

 JSR will actively engage in the following 3R activities for packing materials to promote recycling and effective use of resources.

-- Eliminating use of external cardboard boxes due to changes in packing container specifications, increasing the foaming ratio of foamed polystyrene; reducing volumes and handling larger sizes of liquid transport containers.
+- Eliminating use of external cardboard boxes due to changes in packing container specifications, increasing the foaming ratio of foamed polystyrene to reduce packaging materials, reducing volumes and handling larger sizes of liquid transport containers.

 - Preventing breakage of steel box pallets used as the packing containers for synthetic rubber.